fravij99/Vineyard-anomaly-detection/README.md

 ```

 ## Installation
-You can install the library using pip:
+You can clone the repository using the command:

 ```
-pip install anomaly-detection-library
+git clone git@github.com:fravij99/Vineyard-anomaly-detection.git
 ```

 ## Requirements